hashshura/kraepelin-pauli-test/README.md

 # kraepelin-pauli-test

-An Android application made with Android Studio for completing Indonesia Android Kejar - Beginner Course (making a quiz application) which implements Kraepelin & Pauli Test (also known as "tes koran" in Bahasa), a lengthy-adding-two-numbers test which is commonly practiced by traditional companies when accepting new recruits.
+Android application made with Android Studio for completing Indonesia Android Kejar - Beginner Course (task: making a quiz application) which implements Kraepelin & Pauli Test (also known as "tes koran" in Bahasa), a lengthy adding-two-numbers test which is commonly practiced by traditional companies when accepting new recruits.

 ## Features